andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/tdd-ios-swift-whats-goal.md

 With the fundamental goals of TDD in place, I feel more prepared from a foundational standpoint to venture into actuall test-driven practices for iOS.

-I am learning so much in the area of testing – it's a technique I'm practicing regularly, both in Swift and in C# (for fun and for work, respectively), so as I grow and discover ways to optimize the TDD experience in XCode / Swift, I'll be sharing them.
+I am learning so much in the area of testing – it's a technique I'm practicing regularly, both in Swift and in C# (for fun and for work, respectively), so as I grow and discover ways to optimize the TDD experience in Xcode / Swift, I'll be sharing them.
 Stay tuned!

 <div class="related-posts">
   You might also enjoy</p>